Target audience: Students, faculty and staff members who are owners of a Microsoft Teams Team

 All members of your Team can access your Team's content through the SharePoint interface.
 However, if you add or remove permissions directly from the SharePoint site (using the instructions above) those permissions are not synced with the Team membership.
 This can be beneficial because you can grant permissions for people outside your Team to access specific files within the SharePoint site, without giving them access to the Team itself.

-You can generate a Team code so that anyone who has the link will to be able to join the Team without having to request permission from the Team owner.
+You can generate a Team code so that anyone who has the link will be able to join the Team without requesting permission from the Team owner.

 How to create a code that allows members to join on their own